Master of Science Degree in Homeland Security and Emergency Management

 - Hagerstown Campus

 - Mason City Campus

 - Rockville Learning Center

 Request More InformationTo receive the Kaplan University Program Guide, including areas of study and associated career paths, please complete this information form.

 *Kaplan University cannot guarantee employment or career advancement.

-†While many of Kaplan University's degree programs are designed to prepare graduates to pursue continued bachelor-, graduate-, or doctorate-level education, the University cannot guarantee that students will be granted admission to any programs.
+†While many of Kaplan University's degree programs are designed to prepare graduates to pursue continued graduate- or doctorate-level education, the University cannot guarantee that students will be granted admission to any graduate or doctoral programs.